Back to Warnings

 Floodwater can contain contaminants like animal waste, agricultural chemicals and petrol and may be dangerous to stock.

-Advice on managing these supplies post flood is contained in the Department of Health’s flood recovery packs which are available at relief and recovery centres and on the DHS website.
+Advice on managing these supplies post flood is contained in the Department of Health’s flood recovery packs which are available at relief and recovery centres and on the their website.

 • Cowwarr Weir